-A bonding procedure already exists based on the GEO 600 bonding procedure.
-Several test ears have already been bonded and preliminary strength tests performed .
+A bonding procedure has been written for Advanced LIGO based on the GEO 600 bonding procedure20.
+Several test ears have already been bonded^{21 22 23} and preliminary strength tests performed 24.
 Initial results are very encouraging with the bonded ears strength tested up to x 3.7 working load (~ 2.1 MPa) without failure of the bond.
 These tests were performed on the preliminary ears which had the orthogonally aligned (protruding) 'horn' designed to accommodate the initial design of frontal lap-welding of the ribbon end pieces as shown in Figure 3.
 During strength testing of these ears failure occurred at the horn/ear interface due to stress concentration in this region which was further exacerbated by the poor quality ground finish.
 The modification of the horn alignment and the improved surface finish during manufacturing will lead to significantly improved intrinsic ear strength.
-Further bonded ear strength tests and analysis will be carried out when the next batch of refined ears become available.
+Further bonded ear strength tests and analysis will be carried out when the next batch of refined ears become available (due date October 2006).